Skip to main content

 • “Aesthetically, the game embraces a retro-inspired visual style, favoring pixelated effects and minimalist ship designs that highlight readability over spectacle.”

-• “However, the contrasting harsh colors (mostly the brighter greens and pinks) combined with the pixel art style is very rough on the eyes, especially the background should never pop out as much as the rest; it makes actual gameplay elements such as bullets from enemies hard to see!”
+• “However, the contrasting harsh colors (mostly the brighter greens and pinks) combined with the pixel art style is very rough on the eyes, especially the background which should never pop out as much as the rest; it makes actual gameplay elements such as bullets from enemies hard to see!”

 • replayability